radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 For details on defining access controls, please see the RadiantOne System Administration Guide.

-## Turn off Anonymous Access

-Depending on the needs of the applications that are consuming the RadiantOne service, anonymous access may be disabled.
-Remember this is access (authorization) NOT binding (authentication)

-Anonymous access can be disabled from Main Control Panel > Settings tab > Security section > Access Control.
-Uncheck the Allow Anonymous Access option.

 ## Turn on Bind Requires Password Setting

 If the Bind Requires Password setting is enabled, and no password is specified in the bind request, the RadiantOne service tries to bind the specified user and returns an invalid credential error to the client.

 If Bind Requires Password is not enabled, and a bind request comes in with a valid user DN and no password, it is considered an anonymous bind.

 This setting can be enabled from Main Control Panel > Settings tab > Security section > Access Control.
 Check the Bind requires a password option.

-## Define a Global Authentication Strength

-Global Authentication Strength is used to specify that a client must bind to the RadiantOne service by using a specific authentication method.
-The values supported are: None, Simple (e.g. bindDN+password), SSL (require SSL/TLS or StartTLS), or SASL.
-The SASL mechanisms supported are DIGEST-MD5<!--, GSSAPI, GSS-SPNEGO,--> or EXTERNAL (e.g. certificate-based authentication).

-This setting can be enabled from Main Control Panel > Settings tab > Security > Authentication Methods.
-On the right, navigate to the Global Authentication Strength section and select an option from the drop-down list.
-For more details, see the RadiantOne System Administration Guide.

 ## Define Strong Password Policies